Jack Roeser: Civic and political activities

 Roeser was the founder and president of the Family Taxpayers Foundation, a 501(c)(3) non-profit organization.
 The foundation claims as its primary focus the promotion of school choice as a catalyst for improvement in the public school system and as a vehicle for choices in education that will benefit students and empower parents.

-Another core tenet of Roeser's political activism was the idea that teachers' unions are inherently corrupt.
-As Roeser himself stated, "As I’ve stated many times, the teachers union bosses have been a driving force behind making Illinois the most broke state and the most corrupt state, ruining Illinois’ finances and making our state among the worst run in the nation.
-They are part of the money collecting machine that controls Illinois."

 Roeser was the publisher of Champion News, an internet news service which also had a Chicago talk radio program broadcast on WIND (AM) 560 AM.

 Roeser challenged the incumbent Governor Jim Edgar in the Republican primary in 1994 and lost the election, receiving only 25% of the vote.
 He also served by appointment on Governor Edgar's Education Transition Team and Lamar Alexander's Education 2000 in Illinois.

 As a conservative activist, Roeser "helped develop the Tea Party movement in Illinois" and was active in the movement.
 He "was a generous donor to local and national GOP candidates".

-However, Roeser's status as a Republican standardbearer was not always appreciated.
 Bob Kjellander, treasurer of the Republican National Committee, referred to Roeser as "rule-or-ruin Republican" who frequently has abandoned his own party when someone he backs in a primary loses.
 During his ill-fated run for Governor of Illinois in 1994, many Republican insiders were dismissive of Roeser's appeal, even among Republicans, especially more moderate Republicans.

-As noted by the Chicago Tribune in his obituary, while Roeser never disavowed any comments he had made, his own rhetoric also helped to cast him as an outsider — except to those candidates who wanted his campaign cash.
+As noted by the Chicago Tribune in his obituary, while Roeser never disavowed any comments he had made, his own rhetoric also helped to cast him as an outsider.
 Most candidates he backed in major politics went down in defeat — including his own ill-fated bid against Gov. Jim Edgar in 1994.